Evidence indicates that females can delay fertilization and store sperm for later years to produce eggs even in the absence of contact with a male!

 The cat-eyed snakes are characterized by a long, slender body that can stretch up to 5 feet.
-By far the most conspicuous feature is the huge eyes in relation to body size with vertical pupils that resemble a cat’s.
+By far the most conspicuous feature is the a.
 Depending on their age and geographical location, they come in a variety of different colors, including brown, pale gold, and reddish-orange with large dark markings or saddle shapes along the back.
 These snakes belong to a group called the rear-fanged snakes.
 As the name suggests, the fangs are located at the back of the jaw.
 Females are ever so slightly larger than males on average, but for the most part, they are very difficult to tell apart from each other.

 Here is how to identify the cat-eyed snake:

 - A long, slender body stretching up to 5 feet.